anqooqie/proconlib/tools/prim.hpp.md

 title: Prim's algorithm
 ---

-It constructs a minimum spanning forest on a given undirected graph which is not necessarily simple based on Prim's algorithm.
+It constructs minimum spanning trees for each connected components of a given undirected graph which is not necessarily simple based on Prim's algorithm.

 ### License
 - CC0